mapbox/mbtiles-spec/1.3/spec.md

 For convenience, this specification refers to tables and virtual tables (views) as tables.

+## Charset

+All text in `text` columns of tables in an mbtiles tileset MUST be encoded as UTF-8.

 ### Metadata

 #### Schema

 The database MUST contain a table or view named `metadata`.

-This table or view MUST yield exactly two columns named `name` and `value`.
+This table or view MUST yield exactly two columns of type `text`, named `name` and `value`.
 A typical create statement for the `metadata` table:

     CREATE TABLE metadata (name text, value text);